ejpcmac/xgen/README.md

 * `--sup`: add an `Application` module to the project containing a supervision tree.
 This option also adds the callback in `mix.exs`.

-* `--rel`: add a Distillery configuration to the project.
+* `--rel`: add Distillery to the project with a configuration.

 * `--net`: add `nerves_network` to the project with a basic configuration.